obspy/obspy/misc/docs/source/tutorial/code_snippets/retrieving_data_from_datacenters.rst

     The most common use case is likely to download waveforms and event/station meta information.
 In almost all cases you will want to use the :mod:`obspy.fdsn` module for this.
-It supports the largest amount of data centers and uses the most modern data formats.
+It supports the largest number of data centers and uses the most modern data formats.
 There are still a number of reasons to choose a different module but please make sure you have one.